Dairy-free Mocha Chip Ice Cream--Super- Creamy and Coconut-free

 I felt like a genius.
 But an original idea it was not!

 I am happy to say that some other lovely bloggers had some great recipes that I used as a jumping off point.
-The most helpful was this one by Pamela Salzman.
+The most helpful was one by Pamela Salzman that is sadly no longer available on the internet.

 It sounds amazing, and it is.